typelevel/cats/docs/src/main/tut/typeclasses/semigroup.md

 }
 ```

-`combine` also needs to be associative, which means the following equality must hold for any choices of `x`, `y`, and
+Associativity means the following equality must hold for any choice of `x`, `y`, and
 `z`.

 ```